EmmaEwert/KITTY/docs/manual/tutorial.rst

 occlusion definition, don't have to wrestle with multiple layers, and can't forget to make a tile in the tilemap occlude the player.

-If you make changes to a prefab for tileset tiles, you need to reimport the tile`set`, which will automatically reimport the tilemap as well.
+If you make changes to a prefab for tileset tiles, you need to reimport the tileset, which will automatically reimport the tilemap as well.